-If, some week, your speaking partner is unable to talk with you before the Homework Sheet is due on Friday at 5:00 PM, turn in the Homework Sheet on time, by Friday at 5 PM, anyway.
-Do not wait to turn in your HW Sheet until after you’ve spoken with your partner.
+If, some week, your speaking partner is unable to talk with you before the Homework Sheet is due on Sunday at Noon, turn in the Homework Sheet on time, anyway.
+Do not wait to turn in your HW Sheet, and take the lower grade.

 Relatives or friends of friends